Try these 5 powerful leadership strategies if you work with people who seem stuck or “resistant.”

-- On a scale of 1-10, with 10 being the most important and 1 being the least, how important is it for you to make this change?
+- On a scale of 1-10, with ten being the most important and one being the least, how important is it for you to make this change?

-- If the person chooses a 4, follow-up with the question, “What puts you at a 4, and not a 3 or a 2?”
-Asking this question encourages talk about “change” rather than talk about more-of-the-same.
+- If the person chooses a 4, follow up with the question, “What puts you at a 4, and not a 3 or a 2?”
+Asking this question encourages talking about “change” rather than talking about more of the same.

-- On that same scale, how confident are you in thinking that you can make a change in this behavior if you decided to?
+- On that same scale, how confident are you in thinking that you can make a change in this behavior if you decide to?

 5. Exploring Extremes